NASA-AMMOS/AIT-Core/doc/source/developer_info.rst

 SSH into OCO3-TB and navigate to **/usr/local/vhosts/oco3-tb/htdocs/pypi**.
 Open **make-pypi.sh** and update with the new version number and comment out the previous number.
 Run **make-pypi.sh** and check https://bliss.jpl.nasa.gov/pypi/simple/ to ensure that the release has been added.

+NOTE: Currently requires pip 9.0.1 in order to utilize `pip download`.

 Pointing to a Release
 ---------------------